perez987/DownloadFullInstaller/README.md

 #### Skip sleep while downloading the installer

 Download Full Installer does not prevent the system from going to sleep while an installer is being downloaded.
-You can prevent this with the `caffeinate` command.
-Its use is relatively simple:
+You can prevent this with the `caffeinate` command:

 - open Terminal
 - type `top | grep "Download"`